jetzlstorfer/wattpilot-exporter/README.md

-# Wattpilot-exporter
+# Wattpilot Data Exporter ⚡

-fetching data from wattpilot exporter and calculating how much has been charged, based on the official numbers (1)
+fetching data from wattpilot and calculating how much has been charged, based on the official numbers (1)

 ## Run it